Vocal range: Vocal range and voice classification

 Vocal range itself does not determine a singer's voice type.
 While each voice type does have a general vocal range associated with it, human singing voices may possess vocal ranges that encompass more than one voice type or are in between the typical ranges of two voice types.
 Therefore, voice teachers use vocal range as only one factor among many in classifying a singer's voice.
 More important than range in voice classification is tessitura, or where the voice is most comfortable singing, and vocal timbre, or the characteristic sound of the singing voice.
-For example, a female singer may have a vocal range that encompasses the high notes of a mezzo-soprano and the low notes of a soprano.
+For example, a female singer may have a vocal range that encompasses the low notes of a mezzo-soprano and the high notes of a soprano.
 A voice teacher would therefore look to see whether the singer was more comfortable singing higher, or lower.
 If she were more comfortable singing higher, then the teacher would probably classify her as a soprano.
+If the singer were more comfortable singing in the mid to lower part of their voice the teacher would probably classify her as a mezzo-soprano.
 The teacher would also consider the sound of the voice; sopranos tend to have a lighter and less rich vocal sound than a mezzo-soprano.
 A voice teacher, however, would never classify a singer in more than one voice type, regardless of the size of the vocal range of the singer.

+Operatic six basic voice types

 Within the operatic systems of classification, there are six basic voice types.
 The ranges given below are approximations and are not meant to be too rigidly applied.